PrecisionProcoGroup/TerraformAWSMicroservice/README.md

 # Terraform AWS Microservice Module

-A module for terraform to attempt to make deploying a microservice easier.
+A module for terraform to attempt to make deploying a microservice to lambda easier.

-This mostly replicates the functionality of the serverless platform bar a few features that are still in the works.
+This mostly replicates the functionality of the serverless platform bar 1 main feature still in the works.

 TODO:

-- Simple module configuration solution for resource paths deeper than 2 segments
 - Custom domain functionality

+The benefits of using terraform over serverless is its much, much faster and far more customizable to your specific needs.

 ## Usage

 You can use the module similar to the example below.

 > Please be aware all the information from the example below has been stripped of sensitive data and some variables in the example are expected to come from your terraform variables.